unit-00/amazon_fine_food/README.md

 - 74258 prodcuts

 During exploration of the data, I have found that majority of the users and items have less than 10 ratings count and majority of the ratings hover around a 4 or 5 stars.
+The following graphs is of top 100 users and items with the most ratings.

 ![Distribution of User Ratings](/images/n_user_ratings.jpg)